Sara J. Scherr, PhD, President and CEO

 Joan Downie works closely with Lola Ogunremi to support administration, human resources and finance.
 She has 15 years of experience working in various capacities with trade associations and the non-profit sector and brings with her a wide range of skills in administration.
 Joan has served as a government relations, human resources, and finance administrator for such diverse organizations as NIH, Association of Financial Professionals and Forum for Youth Investment.

-Lee Gross, Project Manager, Agricultural Markets and Biodiversity Specialist
+Lee Gross, Senior Manager, Agricultural Markets and Biodiversity Specialist

 Abigail Hart, Project Manager

 Raffaela Kozar, Senior Manager, Landscape Management and Capacity Development

 Raffaela Kozar is a Senior Program Manager for the Landscapes and Leaders Program at EcoAgriculture Partners and a Co-leader of the Landscape Strengthening Working Group for the Landscapes for People, Food and Nature (LPFN) Initiative.
 She specializes in capacity development and institutional strengthening for sustainable development at the sub-national level.
 At EcoAgriculture, Raffaela’s work focuses on strengthening landscape initiatives and demonstrating the on-the-ground effectiveness of landscape management approaches through multi-stakeholder landscape facilitation, assessment, planning, capacity development and technical assistance services.
 Prior to her work at EcoAgriculture Partners, Raffaela was the coordinator for the Community Development and Local Government Sector of the Millennium Villages Project at the Earth Institute where she was based in both New York and Bamako, Mali.
 Raffaela was a US Peace Corps Volunteer in Malawi where she supported agroforestry practices and alternative livelihoods in communities adjacent to protected areas.
 She holds a Master of International Affairs from the School of International and Public Affairs at Columbia University and a B.A. in International Relations and Environmental Policy and Analysis from Boston University.

 Kedar Mankad, Program Associate